akka-samples/temperature-monitoring-agent/README.md

 A temperature monitoring system that collects, aggregates, and analyzes temperature data from IoT sensors.
 The system uses AI to generate insights about temperature trends and anomalies across different locations.

+It is built using Akka components like:
+ - HTTP Endpoint,
+ - Key Value Entity,
+ - Timed Action,
+ - View,
+ - and the most recent one - an Agent component that streamlines the interaction with LLM.

 ## Features

 - Simulates IoT temperature sensors in three locations (Boiler Room A, Server Room B, Warehouse C)